 Finally, I want to thank my mum.

 My dad wasn't always kind to her, but she stayed by his side, never abandoning him.
 My brother mentioned that Dad managed to settle many important issues and met with many friends.
-If it weren't for her, repeatedly nursing him back to health him from multiple setbacks, he wouldn't have been able to accomplish what he wanted.
+If it weren't for her, repeatedly nursing him back to health from multiple setbacks, he wouldn't have been able to accomplish what he wanted.
 If my mother's mission in this world is to take good care of my father, then she has accomplished her mission handsomely.

-I hope that when you visit Kuching in the future, you will forget my mother.
+I hope that when you visit Kuching in the future, you will not forget my mother.
 Call her often, chat with her, and take her out for tea, okay?

 Finally, I hope we will not remember my father's less-than-lovable qualities, but rather how much he loved us, and his humor and charm.
 Thank you.